Won't you please make this video documentary a reality?

 poverty-related stresses and cultural stigma often make it difficult for them to

 get their kids home and out of foster care.
 This is a story and perspective that's rarely told in today's media.
+As most child welfare stakeholders will tell you, the general public

 has a lot of empathy for kids who are in foster care, but very little